StephenBarnes/FactorioModScripts/README.md

 	* This needs to include an `autoplace_settings` field with *all* of the tiles, decoratives, and entities that should spawn on your planet.
 	* To control placement of tiles, entities, and decoratives, you need to define noise expressions, which are basically functions of (x, y) coordinates that evaluate to the probability of each thing being placed at that coordinate.
 See the section on noise expressions above.
 Each tile, entity, and decorative has an [`autoplace` field](https://lua-api.factorio.com/latest/types/AutoplaceSpecification.html) that connects its probability and richness to a specific [noise expression](https://lua-api.factorio.com/latest/types/NoiseExpression.html).
 	* Set the `autoplace_controls` to create sliders for resource size and richness when the player starts a new game.
 You don't need to create sliders for everything.
+* Create a technology with an effect of type "unlock-space-location" to unlock travel to the planet.
+* Register [space connection prototypes](https://lua-api.factorio.com/latest/prototypes/SpaceConnectionPrototype.html) to draw connections on the space map that space platforms can travel to get to/from your planet.
+Space connections have asteroid spawn definitions describing how many of each type of asteroid spawns at each point along the route.
+* Register prototypes for all of the items, techs, recipes, and buildings you want on the planet.
 * If you want to implement new gameplay mechanics, you might need to use runtime scripting, and possibly "magic tricks" (see section below).